 Meet the Instructor

-Hello, and welcome to my 2nd favorite class in the Elliott School of Communication.
-(I’ll tell you about my favorite near the end of the semester.)
-I’ve been teaching this class since Fall 2007, and haven’t missed a semester or a section since.
+Hello, and welcome to one of my favorite classes in the Elliott School of Communication.
+I’ve been teaching this class since Fall 2007, and haven’t missed a semester since.
 It’s a lot of learning by doing — which means it’s not a class you can skip, and it’s a class that keeps me busy as well.
 If you’re constantly turning stuff in, it means I’m constantly grading.
 It’s a small price for us all to pay in exchange for you gaining hands-on, marketable, useful skills.

 A Kansas native, I grew up near Bazine, Kan. — somewhere out there between Hays, Great Bend and Dodge City.
 I have an undergraduate degree from Fort Hays State University and a master’s from Kansas State.
 At both schools, I worked for the student newspaper — writing, shooting photos, editing and designing.
 Before coming to Wichita State in 2007, I worked at The Wichita Eagle as a visual journalist and design editor for five years.

 I live in Derby, where my husband, Adam, is the director of bands at Derby High.
 We have two sons.
-Kyle is 13 and is in the 8th grade.
-He’s a reader, artist and musician, and he’s a video-game-playing kid who thinks he wants to be a game designer some day.
+Kyle is 15 and is a freshman in high school.
+He’s a reader, artist and musician, and he’s a video-game-playing kid who thinks he wants to be a game designer or a writer (film) some day.
 He’s smart and funny, but quiet as a mouse if he doesn’t know you.
-Noah is 10, and he loves people and sports.
+Noah is 11, and he loves people and sports.
 All people.
 All sports.
 Basketball and baseball are his favorites, but for fun, you can find him playing: tennis, ping-pong, air hockey, pickle ball, soccer, football and golf.
 When he grows up, he wants to play in the NBA (Oklahoma City Thunder) or in the major leagues (KC Royals).

 I love my job.
 Not only do I get to teach my hobbies (design, photography, multimedia and storytelling), but also I get to meet and work with more than a hundred awesome college students a year.
 When I’m not teaching/grading or keeping up with my two boys, I enjoy book club and coffee dates with friends, live music, art and studying craft beer.